BMCARDONA/deep_work_tracker/README.md

 # Deep Work Tracker

-Deep work is a state of peak concentration that lets one learn hard things and create quality work quickly.
-The goal of this repository is to allow you to track the accomplishments you've made by incorporating deep work into your workflow.
-To add a daily entry to a monthly log, you need only update a CSV file and run a Python script! :)
+Deep Work Tracker is a productivity tool designed to help you track a state of peak concentration known as deep work.
+By incorporating deep work into your workflow, you can learn hard things and create high-quality work efficiently.
+This repository provides a simple and customizable solution for tracking your daily accomplishments.
+To add a daily entry to a monthly log, you need only update a CSV file and run a Python script :)

 ## Table of Contents
   - [Installation](#installation)